CHÂTEAU CHEVAL BLANC 1983

 If multiple bottles are in stock, the photo is non-contractual and illustrates the condition of the bottle.

-Grape Variety/Blend: Cabernet Franc (~50%), Merlot (~45%), Cabernet Sauvignon (~5%) (variations are possible from one vintage to another)
+Grape Variety / Blend: Cabernet franc (~50%), Merlot (~45%), Cabernet Sauvignon (~5%) (variations are possible from one vintage to another)

-Aging: Aged for 18 to 22 months in oak barrels (100% new)
+Ageing: Aged for 18 to 22 months in oak barrels (100% new)

-Food and Wine Pairing: The wines of the château pair very well with all types of red meat, game, dishes with sauce, and also fish dishes as long as their recipe includes an element linked to the earth (potatoes, mushrooms, etc.).
-For cheeses, opt for strong cow's milk cheeses (Munster, Maroilles, aged Mimolette).
-Finally, for desserts, the choice will be chocolate or coffee-based desserts.
+Food and Wine Pairing: The château's wines pair very well with all types of red meat, game, sauced dishes, and even fish provided their recipe includes an earthy element (potatoes, mushrooms, etc.).
+For cheese, opt for strong cow's milk cheeses (Munster, Maroilles, aged Mimolette).
+Finally, for sweet pairings, the choice will lean toward chocolate or coffee desserts.

 Read more